 ADJ_VALUE | ADJ_VALUE | A skill / weapon group / armor group to bump |

-The chosen option id is recorded on character.operation_data.selections, keyed by the select operation’s id.
+character.operation_data.selections, keyed by the select operation’s id.

 Append prose to another piece of content’s description, conditionally.
 Used for archetype rewrites that say “instead of X, you can also Y” without forking the source row.